I don’t read as much as I’d want lately, but try to at least supplement it with audiobooks.

 Fiction

-- James S. A. Corey: The Expanse series: A sci-fi series that’s epic and personal at the same time.
+- James S. A. Corey: The Expanse (series): A sci-fi series that’s epic and personal at the same time.
 Also adapted into a TV show.

-- John Morressy: Kedrigern series: Probably my favourite books from childhood.
+- John Morressy: Kedrigern (series): Probably my favourite books from childhood.

-- Andrej Sapkowski: The Witcher series: Extremely well known because of the games, but really worth reading!
+- Andrej Sapkowski: The Witcher (series): Extremely well known because of the games, but really worth reading!

 Non-fiction (such a stupid name, isn’t it?)

 - Matt Parker: Humble Pi: A very funny book full of interesting maths stories and facts.
+Look into the stand-up show as well!

 - Randall Munroe: What If?: A very fun nerdy science book from the creator of xkcd.
 Do you see a pattern here?